Travel Bursaries and Prizes

 IPRCS International/National Students Travel Bursary

-The Irish Pattern Recognition and Classification Society (IPRCS) is pleased to offer a small number of national (UK and Ireland residence) and international travel bursaries for delegates presenting at the 26th Irish Machine Vision and Image Processing Conference (IMVIP) held in Galway from Wednesday August 28th to Friday August 30th, 2024.
+The Irish Pattern Recognition and Classification Society (IPRCS) is pleased to offer a small number of national (UK and Ireland residence) and international travel bursaries for delegates presenting at the 26th Irish Machine Vision and Image Processing Conference (IMVIP) held in Limerick from Wednesday August 21st to Friday August 23rd, 2024.

 The purpose of the travel bursaries is to support students, early career researchers, and people returning to research following a career break or time away from research (within 6 months of the application).
 The travel grants will be awarded at a fixed rate of €250 for national bursaries and €500 for international bursaries.
 Successful candidates will receive their bursary directly via a SEPA transfer.